-At the present time, the Association is licensed in thirty-eight states, has thirty-five Divisions, with 261 Posts in the principal cities of these states.
+At the present time, the Association is licensed in twenty-nine states, has twenty-eight Divisions, with 151 Posts in the principal cities of these states.

 Over 14,500 brothers have been members for 25 years or longer, and over 1,500 are 50 year members.

-The Association has been alive to the issues of the day, and has been successful in securing enactment of laws in various states regulating hotels and sanitary conditions; was active in proposing a bill in Congress creating the Department of Commerce and labor in our government; instigated the bill compelling railroads to use steel passenger coaches; and in 1946 inaugurated an annual Child Accident Prevention Week Program on a national scale.
-This program has proved highly successful and now enjoys cooperation of many Police and Fire Departments, civic clubs and Parent-Teacher Associations, Our safety-minded members have been instrumental in presenting and sponsoring Driver-training laws in the various states.
+The Association has been alive to the issues of the day, and it has been successful in securing enactment of laws in various states regulating hotels and sanitary conditions.
+The Association was active in proposing a bill in Congress creating the Department of Commerce and labor in our government.
+The Assosiation instigated the bill compelling railroads to use steel passenger coaches.
+And in 1946, the Assosiation inaugurated an annual Child Accident Prevention Week Program on a national scale.
+This program has proved highly successful and now enjoys cooperation of many Police and Fire Departments, civic clubs, and Parent-Teacher Associations.
+Our safety-minded members have been instrumental in presenting and sponsoring driver-training laws in the various states.

 In 1975 a TPA, Scholarship Trust for the Deaf or near Deaf was created.
-The purpose of this trust, to be giving financial aid to persons, residents of the United States or any of its possessions, who suffer deafness or hearing impairments and who will benefit from treatment or education and who are unable to provide the funds therefore.
-Specific grants are usually made annually by a Board of Trustees.
+The purpose of this trust, to be giving financial aid to residents of the United States, or any of its possessions, who suffer deafness or hearing impairments, and who will benefit from treatment or education, and who are unable to provide the funds therefore.
+Specific grants are usually made quarterly by a Board of Trustees.

-Officers of the Association are elected at the Annual Meeting, and come from the various Divisions through-out the nation, The Association enjoys a representative form of government in which each member has a voice if he cares to exercise his privilege.
+Officers of the Association are elected at the Annual Meeting, and come from the various Divisions through-out the nation.
+The Association enjoys a representative form of government in which each member has a voice, if they care to exercise his privilege.